Casting resin guide: best Casting resins to use + Tips

 Layering for Greater Thickness:

 For projects requiring greater thickness, pour in multiple layers.
 Allow each layer to cure adequately before pouring the next layer.
-This helps manage the heat buildup and ensures a strong, even cure.
+This helps manage the heat buildup for a strong, even cure.

 Heat Management: